What our Circulatory System lesson plan includes

 There are several things that can affect our blood pressure, such as activity, rest, diet, and emotions.
 Having high blood pressure implies that the heart is working too hard to pump blood throughout the body.
 Because our hearts are muscles, it is important to keep them as strong as any other muscle in the body.
 To do so, we can incorporate habits like eating healthy foods and exercising regularly.

 The Circulatory System lesson plan includes two worksheets: an activity worksheet and a homework assignment.
 Both will reinforce the concepts students learned during the lesson and will help them demonstrate their knowledge.
 Use the guidelines on the classroom procedure page to determine when to hand out each worksheet.

 Prior to starting the activity, you will need to divide students into groups of two, three, or four people.
 Each group needs three die and a disposable game board for each player.
 The objective of the game is to answer the questions on the playing cards before other players and to be the first to reach the heart.
 Students should lay out the cards with the number only face-up on the desk or table.
 The first player will roll the dice and answer the question on the card with the corresponding number.
 They can choose whether to roll one, two, or all three die.
 When players guess correctly, they will move ahead three spaces on the board by coloring in the spaces.
 When they guess incorrectly, they do nothing.
 As players answer each question, they will mark them off the game board so that another player cannot answer the same question.
 The winner is the player who reaches the heart first.

 CROSSWORD PUZZLE HOMEWORK ASSIGNMENT

 For the homework assignment, students will complete a crossword puzzle.
-There is a total of 24 clues for them to solve.
-You can choose whether or not to allow students to use their content pages for help to complete the assignment.
+There are a total of 24 clues for them to solve.
+You can choose whether or not to allow students to use the content pages for help to complete the assignment.

 Worksheet Answer Keys